Streamed to Facebook, spread on YouTube: New Zealand shooting video circulates online despite takedowns

 Similar searches on Twitter also turned up versions of the video.
 Some Twitter users reported seeing the video through the platform’s autoplay feature, which begins playing videos without user interaction.
 Others pleaded with people not to spread the video.

-YouTube did not immediately respond to an inquiry related to Grygiel’s findings.
+"We are very clear in our site terms of service that posting content that incites or glorifies violence will get users and communities banned from Reddit.
+Subreddits that fail to adhere to those site-wide rules will be banned,” the spokesperson wrote.

-Others encouraged parents to take steps to make sure their children did not accidentally see the video or come across it spliced into other videos.
+While the full version of the video had become more difficult to find, there is little chance it will disappear from the internet entirely.
+David Carroll, an associate professor of media design at the New School who studies the spread of misinformation online, warned that parents should be vigilant about where their children go on the internet.

-“Parents might consider a temporary draconian moratorium of YouTube at home given the elevated risk of NZ massacre content being maliciously spliced into young kids content and otherwise recommended to teens/pre-teens,” tweeted David Carroll, an associate professor of media design at the New School who studies the spread of misinformation online.
+“Parents might consider a temporary draconian moratorium of YouTube at home given the elevated risk of NZ massacre content being maliciously spliced into young kids content and otherwise recommended to teens/pre-teens,” Carroll tweeted.